Chris Gollon: Work

-Chris Gollon's solo exhibition 'Incarnation, Mary and Women from the Bible' exhibited in Guildford Cathedral in 2014 became a national touring exhibition to British cathedrals 2015–2016, travelling to the cathedrals of Norwich, Chichester, Durham, and Hereford.
-The exhibition at Chichester brought critical acclaim and media attention, since Gollon painted what is widely believed to be the first ever image in art history of Judas Iscariot's wife.
+Chris Gollon's solo exhibition 'Incarnation, Mary and Women from the Bible' exhibited in Guildford Cathedral in 2014 became a national touring exhibition to British cathedrals during 2015–2016, travelling to the cathedrals of Norwich, Chichester, Durham, and Hereford.
+The exhibition at Chichester brought media attention since Gollon painted what is widely believed to be the first-ever image in art history of Judas Iscariot's wife.
 In 2016, it also went to Romsey Abbey, where Gollon painted a diptych of the Abbey's 10th-century abbess St Ethelflaeda.

 In 2015, Chris Gollon began an exercise in artistic 'boundary crossing' with Irish singer-songwriter Eleanor McEvoy.
-This to "NAKED MUSIC", both an Eleanor McEvoy album (partially inspired by a Gollon painting 'Champagne Sheila') and a series of Gollon paintings inspired by the songs.
+This to "Naked Music", both an Eleanor McEvoy album (partially inspired by a Gollon painting 'Champagne Sheila') and a series of Gollon paintings inspired by the songs.
 In January 2016, the album was launched in London in an exhibition of Gollon's paintings, partially inspired by the songs.
 Gollon has said that Eleanor McEvoy's lyrics take him into an area of female thought to which he did not previously have access, prompting many new images.
-This successful collaboration led to McEvoy's first songbook "NAKED MUSIC: The Songbook", which features interviews with Gollon and McEvoy as well as many of the songs and paintings.
-The same year, inspired by Gollon's painting 'Dreaming of Leaving', Eleanor McEvoy wrote the song 'Gimme Some Wine' (released in autumn 2019 on a special CD to accompany a Chris Gollon museum exhibition at Huddersfield Art Gallery; but music and words in NAKED MUSIC The Songbook p.52).
+This successful collaboration led to McEvoy's first songbook "Naked Music: The Songbook", which features interviews with Gollon and McEvoy as well as many of the songs and paintings.
+The same year, inspired by Gollon's painting 'Dreaming of Leaving', Eleanor McEvoy wrote the song 'Gimme Some Wine' (released in autumn 2019 on a special CD to accompany a Chris Gollon museum exhibition at Huddersfield Art Gallery; but music and words in Naked Music The Songbook p.52).
 During 2016–2017, inspired by this new song, and the fact Eleanor McEvoy remarked she enjoyed Picasso's Blue Period, Gollon painted a new series of paintings entitled 'Gimme Some Wine', which were shown a first time at IAP Fine Art, Monmouth, in March 2017, with a LIVE performance of the song by Eleanor McEvoy.
+All the paintings from Gollon's 'Gimme Some Wine Series', which were the last series of paintings on a single theme he painted, were published by IAP Fine Art in the monograph 'Gimme Some Wine'.
+In a tribute to Chris Gollon, Eleanor McEvoy used Gollon's painting 'Gimme Some Wine - Final Version' on the cover of her 2021 album 'Gimme Some Wine' featuring the song of the same title she had written and dedicated to the artist.